ymolists/website/src/routes/docs/config-start-tasks.md

 ### `prebuild` command

-The optional `prebuild` command will be executed during [prebuilds](/docs/prebuilds).
-It is meant to run additional long running processes that could be useful, e.g. running test suites.
+The `prebuild` command will be executed during [prebuilds](/docs/prebuilds).
+It is meant to run additional long-running processes that could be useful, e.g. running test suites.
+Make sure this command terminates as otherwise the prebuild will eventually time out.

-### Configuring the Terminal
+### Configure the terminal

-A task allows to configure where and how the terminal should open using the properties below.
+You can configure where terminals open using the `openIn` and `openMode` properties below.
 Please note that this information is used if no previous terminals in the layout exist.
 Snapshots will first try to reuse existing terminals in the layout, before opening new ones.